sfc-gh-angwang/test-angwang/.buildkite/plugins/vault-secrets/README.md

 - Use environment variables to pass sensitive authentication data
 - AppRole credentials are automatically managed for Jenkins users
 - Non-Jenkins users must provide valid tokens externally
-- All output is synchronized using flock to prevent credential leakage
+- All output is handled securely to prevent credential leakage

 ## Requirements

 - `vault`: Vault CLI binary (expected at `/opt/sfc/vault/` by default)
 - `jq`: For parsing JSON responses from Vault
-- `flock`: For atomic output operations

 ## Error Handling